SignPath/website/documentation/users.md

 ## Special user types

+### CI users

-* **CI users** are used to integrate SignPath into your build automation.
+CI user accounts are used to integrate SignPath into your build automation.
+They use API tokens instead of usernames and passwords.
+We recommend that you store these API tokens in your CI system's build settings as secret values.

+### Support users

-* A **support user** account can be added to grant SignPath support access to your organization.
+A support user account can be added to grant SignPath support access to your organization.
 Select *Authorize support user* in the *More* menu on your organization page.
-Support users have adminstrative privileges.
+Support users have administrative privileges.
 You can disable them to prevent further access.

 ## Notifications and audit logs